CDCA Dental Exam Schedule

 - The dental building is open at 6:00 a.m. the day of the exam.

-- A staff person will be monitoring the plaza entrance to let all external CDCA candidates into the building (on weekends only).
+- A staff person will be monitoring the Ground Floor entrance to direct all external CDCA candidates to the elevators.

 - For security purposes the building is not unlocked during the day on weekends.